-Automating an Online or Offline Installer
+Automating an Installer

 -

-Pass the following command to extract the Install.exe:
+Pass the

-Pass the following command to verify that installation was successful: echo %errorlevel%.
+- Pass the following command to verify the installation was successful: echo

 Note

-A return code of 0 indicates that you successfully installed the package, and a return code of -125071 indicates that you have installed the package but are required to reboot your machine.
-For all other return codes, contact technical support.
+indicates that you installed the package but are required to reboot your